 In all Tests, boots (other than as part of regulation service dress) must be black, brown or black with a brown top.
-They must either be long boots or a full grain smooth leather leg piece (on at least the exposed side of the gaiter) and leather boot.
+They must either be long boots in one piece or a full grain smooth leather leg piece (on at least the exposed side of the gaiter) and leather boot.
 Chapettes (suede) are not permitted.
 Juniors may compete in jodhpurs and short boots.

-538.4 Dressage Test
+Dressage Test 538.4